Furnace Filters Can Be Dangerous

-Ron Ingram, age 63, was a veteran reporter at the Herald & Review newspaper in Illinios.
-Even though Ron was in perfect health, he recently met his untimely death due to carbon monoxide poisoning inside his home.
+Ron Ingram, age 63, was a veteran reporter at the Herald & Review newspaper in Decatur, Illinois.
+Even though Ron was in perfect health, sadly he met an untimely death in 2009 due to carbon monoxide poisoning inside his home.

 Local residents are now aware that carbon monoxide poisoning is a real threat.
 One of the main causes of carbon monoxide poisoning is furnace filters.
-Even though furnace filters can save homeowners money by helping furnaces to run more efficiently, many people never bother to remove old filters.
+Even though furnace filters can save homeowners money by helping furnaces to run more efficiently, many people never bother to change or clean old filters.
 When furnace filters become clogged, the result can be a toxic build-up that leads to carbon monoxide poisoning.
-Fortunately, there are a few ways that people can avoid falling prey to carbon monoxide as Ron Ingram did.
+However, there are several ways people can avoid falling prey to carbon monoxide as Ron Ingram did.

-- If you use a furnace filter, replace your filter every single month without fail.
+- If you use a furnace filter, replace (or clean, according to user instructions) your filter every single month without fail.
 Far too many people simply forget about furnace filters, which can be a fatal mistake.

-- Have your furnace professional inspected each year.
-The fee that inspectors charge is nominal when compared to the amount of physical damage that carbon monoxide poisoning can cause – don’t take the chance.
+- Have your furnace professionally inspected each year.
+The fee that HVAC inspectors charge is nominal when compared to the amount of physical damage that carbon monoxide poisoning can cause – don’t take the chance.

-- Purchase a carbon monoxide detector, and place the detector inside of your home.
-If you find that traces of carbon monoxide exist within your home, make sure to call a professional home inspector right away.
+- Purchase a carbon monoxide detector, and place the detector inside your home.
+If the detector indicates that traces of carbon monoxide exist within your home, open windows, leave the house and call your gas company right away.

 - Check to ensure that your carbon monoxide detector is functioning properly each month.
 Pay careful attention to manufacturer details, and make note of any type of malfunction.